 Produced in a small craft distillery at Mullion in Cornwall, Curio has explored the idea of flavouring its spirits using some fairly unconventional flavours: cardamom, samphire and also Peruvian cocoa nibs, which bring a powerful, earthy, chocolatey note to the vodka.
-The distillery has really bucked the trend of flavoured spirits, which has now begun to shake off its murky past of pungent shot glasses and lurid colours, and this vodka makes for a very unusual, but quality base for an espresso Martini.
+The distillery has really bucked the trend of flavoured spirits, which has now begun to shake off its murky past of pungent shot glasses and lurid colours.
+This vodka makes for a very unusual, but quality base for an espresso martini.

 The past decade has seen plenty of vodkas hiding behind highly-massaged marketing stories, but amongst them are some true gems - with plenty of heritage.
 Potocki has one of the strongest histories in distillation, with original documents tracing its production back to 1784.
 The spirit today is made from rye and is lightly filtered before bottling to retain its strength of flavour and classic earthy finish.
 A ‘must try’ on this list, for quality, consistency and history alone.

 - Available from Adnams (£32.99), Amazon (£34.18) and Master of Malt (£32.83)